 Climate has been measured at CM and RCM using climate stations (Onset).
 The station at RCM was installed in 2019 and was equipped with sensors for air temperature, relative humidity, wind speed, wind direction, barometric pressure, precipitation, and incoming and outgoing shortwave solar radiation (Figure 3).
 At CM air temperature, relative humidity, wind speed, wind direction, barometric pressure, and incoming shortwave solar radiation are measured.
-Daily precipitation data for MM and CM were collected from the Chester, CA NOAA station (station ID USC00041700).
+Daily precipitation data for MM and CM were collected from the Chester, CA NOAA station (Station ID USC00041700).

-Standard least squared regression will be used to test changes in groundwater depth, volumetric soil moisture content between treated and control meadows for pre-restoration and post-restoration time periods.
+Standard least squared regression was used to test changes in groundwater depth, volumetric soil moisture content between treated and control meadows for pre-restoration and post-restoration time periods.
 Differences in the slopes and intercepts of the regression relationships will be compared to determine if a change is detected.

 Electrical Resistivity Imaging (ERI) is a non-invasive geophysical method that measures spatial variations (in one-, two, or three-dimensions) in the electrical resistivity properties of subsurface geologic materials.
 Subsurface electrical resistivity values can then be interpreted for geological material and state (e.g. saturated, clay-bearing) with experimentally derived values and knowledge of the local geology (Palacky, 2012).
 Electrical resistivity tomography (ERT) surveys were used episodically to define the groundwater level across a broader spatial extent and evaluate for groundwater confining layers in MM, CM, and later in RCM.
 Electrical resistivity data is collected by inserting a profile (for two-dimensional data) or grid (for three-dimensional data) of electrodes approximately 0.5-1 foot into the ground.
 Electrical currents are applied to two electrodes, and voltages are recorded at other electrode pairs.
-The electrical current and voltage readings can then be converted to a value of electrical resistivity based on the geometry of the current and voltage electrodes (Mussett et al., 2000).
+The electrical current and voltage electrodes (Mussett et al., 2000).
 By repeating the measurement for other current and voltage electrode pairs, spatial variation in the electrical resistivity parameter can be mapped.

 A two-dimensional image at Marian Meadow was collected with the objective of determining if point measurements from groundwater wells represented a continuous depth across the meadow.
-Three-dimensional electrical resistivity data before and after tree harvesting was collected on July 8th, 2020 and July 9th, 2021 at RCM.
+Three-dimensional electrical resistivity data before and after restoration was collected on July 8th, 2020 and July 9th, 2021 at RCM.